caolan/quip/README.md

 By default, the response will have the status code 200 (OK), this can be updated using the following methods.
 Note that by passing some data to these methods, the response will complete.
 If you don't pass data it will return an updated response object, allowing you to chain calls together.
+If the data passed is an object then it will be treated as JSON and the mime type of the response will be updated accordingly.

 #### Success
 * res.ok